-- Prevention: Administrative or regulatory actions or processes that influence the way land and buildings are developed and built, - Property protection: Actions that involve the modification of existing buildings or structures to protect them from a hazard or remove them from the hazard area, - Structural: Actions that involve the construction of structures to reduce the impact of hazard, - Natural resource protection: Actions that, in addition to minimizing hazard losses, also preserve or restore the functions of natural systems, - Emergency services: Actions that protect people and property during and immediately after a disaster or hazard event, and - Public education and awareness: Actions to inform and educate citizens, elected officials, and property owners about the hazards and potential ways to mitigate them.
+- Structural: Actions that involve building structures to minimize hazard impacts - Natural Resource Protection: Actions that, in addition to minimizing hazard losses, also preserve or restore the functions of natural systems - Emergency Services: Actions that protect people and property during and immediately after a disaster or hazard event - Public Education and Awareness: Actions to inform and educate citizens, elected officials, and property owners about the hazards and potential ways to mitigate them

-The FMPC then analyzed a list of potential structural and nonstructural mitigation alternatives, which were organized by hazard and based upon the risk assessment, existing capabilities, and plan goals and objectives.
+The FHMPC then analyzed a list of potential structural and nonstructural mitigation alternatives, which were organized by hazard and based upon the risk assessment, existing capabilities, and plan goals and objectives.
 Through a facilitated planning process, each committee member developed ideas for mitigation actions based upon these alternatives and their own ideas.
-Duplicate ideas were condensed to a refined list of mitigation actions that were written on index cards and categorized by mitigation action type.
+Duplicate ideas were condensed to a refined list of mitigation actions that were written on index cards and categorized by mitigationaction type.

-Some alternatives identified did not make it to this refined list because they were determined by the FMPC to not be politically, technically, or financially feasible or because no champion for the action was present in the group.
-However, these ideas are still captured in Appendix C and may be readdressed if funding opportunities change or during the next plan update process.
+Some alternatives were not included in the refined list because the FHMPC determined they were not politically, technically, or financially feasible, or because no champion was identified to lead the action.
+However, these ideas may be reconsidered if funding opportunities change or during the next plan update process.